troclaux/notes/aws.md

 - short-lived functions: each invocation runs in an isolated environment with max duration of 15 minutes
 - stateless: each function runs independently
+- event-driven, examples of events are file uploads, http requests, database changes
-- automatically scales based on number of requests
+- automatically scales based on number of events
 - price based on number of calls and duration of compute time
+- you must allocate memory to your lambda function, from 128 MB (default) to 10 GB
   - increasing ram also improves cpu and network
-- event-driven
-  - examples of events
-    - file uploads
-    - http requests
-    - database changes
 - supports: node.js, python, golang, java, rust, ruby, c# (.NET core and powershell)

 ### workflow